proycon/analiticcl/README.md

     * Longest common prefix/suffix
     * Frequency information
     * Lexicon weight, usually binary (validated or not)
+* A confusable list with known confusable patterns and weights can be provided.
+This is used to favour or penalize certain confusables in the ranking stage (this weight is applied to the whole score).
 * Rather than look up words in spelling-correction style, users may also output the entire hashed anagram index, or output a reverse index of all variants found the supplied input data for each item in the lexicon.